COVID-19 and Tenancies

 - Serving documents and applying for dispute resolution during the pandemic

-To give renters a reasonable timeframe to pay back any rent they owe from the emergency, the Province is introducing a repayment framework.
+To give tenants a reasonable timeframe to pay back any rent they owe from the specified period of March 18, 2020 to August 17, 2020, the Province has introduced a repayment framework.

-- Landlords are required to enter into a repayment plan with a tenant for unpaid rent and/or utilities due during the emergency period (March 18, 2020 and ongoing)
+- A landlord is required to give their tenants a repayment plan for unpaid rent or utilities due during the specified period of March 18, 2020 to August 17, 2020

-- If the landlord and the tenant entered into a prior agreement for unpaid rent it can be replaced with a new agreement for all arrears
+- If the landlord and the tenant entered into a prior agreement for unpaid rent or utilities it can be replaced with a new agreement, by either the landlord or tenant